masspayio/masspay-php-sdk/docs/Api/AttributeApi.md

 Get user attributes for destination_token

-Get all the required attributes for the provided user for a prticular destination token.
+This **GET** endpoint is used to retrieve user attributes for a specific destination token. <br> You can use this endpoint to retrieve user attributes and provide personalized service to your users based on their preferences, demographic data, or other relevant information. <br> To use this endpoint, you need to provide the `user_token`, `destination_token`, and currency as parameters in the URL Path. <br> The endpoint will then return all the required attributes for the provided user for the specified destination token.
 If any of the attributes already have a stored value, it will be returned as well.

 ### Example